 It is also important to establish an understanding of the company resources at your disposal.
 This comes down to people, money, and tools.
 Each organization has its own expertise, budget, and arsenal of tools, and finding a balance between these resources is an essential part of ensuring security.
 Organizations with fewer people, for example, may have to use tools that are simpler, as complex tools require more management.

-Security misconfigurations are some of the most common vulnerabilities that bad actors take advantage of in order to infiltrate organizations and launch attacks.
+Security misconfigurations, such as server security misconfigurations, are some of the most common vulnerabilities that bad actors take advantage of in order to infiltrate organizations and launch attacks.
 These misconfigurations arise largely from a lack of understanding of the risks and dangers associated with improperly configured security settings.
 Security misconfigurations can lead to malware and ransomware, data breaches, and a wide range of other major security incidents.

 Shrink Your Attack Surface and Stay in Compliance